A local's guide to Corfu island - Konstantinos Tsoumanis - Citimarks

 What is the essence of “Homer’s hospitality” your books often refer to?

-When Ulysses, the Homeric hero of the Odyssey, landed on the coast of Phaeacia (note: the name of ancient Corfu), the islanders received him like a king, without knowing he already was king, the king of Ithaca island.
-Phaeacians made Ulysses feel so much at home that he decided to delay his grueling return even further and share the stories of his adventures with the locals.
-Today, small tourist businesses can do the same thing: they are better placed to provide a more personalized experience and leave a special mark in their services.
+When Ulysses, the legendary hero of the Odyssey, landed on the shores of Phaeacia (note: the name of ancient Corfu), the islanders unknowingly welcomed him as if he were a king, not realizing he was already the ruler of Ithaca.
+The Phaeacians made Ulysses feel so at home that he chose to prolong his arduous journey and share tales of his adventures with the locals.
+In a similar vein, small tourist businesses today have the potential to emulate this personalized approach.
+They are well-positioned to offer a more tailored and intimate experience, leaving a distinctive and memorable imprint on the services they provide.

 Do you have an example of a place where you have been received like a king?

-Zagorochoria (note: a group of picturesque mountainous villages in the northwest of Greece) is a good example of a more human, more personal service.
-There, most businesses are small; what their owners lack in terms of infrastructure, or professional know-how, they make up for with their generous hearts.
-Every time I visit, I am being treated like family.
-They take personal care in choosing local products, and always reserve a kind smile for their guests.
-Their motivation and attentiveness are moving.
-This is the essence of Homer’s hospitality: receive guests with all your heart.
-I dedicate all my efforts into helping entrepreneurs carry on the legacy of their Phaeacian ancestors.
+Zagorochoria (note: a cluster of picturesque mountainous villages in northwest Greece) stands as a shining example of a more human and personalized service.
+In this picturesque region, the majority of businesses are small-scale.
+While the owners may lack extensive infrastructure or professional expertise, they compensate with the warmth of their hearts.
+Every visit feels like a return to family; their hospitality goes beyond transactional, with a personal touch in choosing local products and a genuine smile reserved for guests.
+The motivation and attentiveness displayed by these business owners are truly moving, encapsulating the essence of Homer's hospitality: welcoming guests with an open heart.
+I am wholeheartedly dedicated to channeling all my efforts into assisting entrepreneurs in preserving the legacy of their Phaeacian ancestors."

 Your book “Corfu through the eyes of its travelers” collects travel notes dating from the Middle Ages through the 20th century.
 The reader can explore stories and impressions of travelers coming from different backgrounds and cultures: Italian pilgrims, French writers, English diplomats, Swiss writers.
 What brought all those people to Corfu?

-In Corfu, at a time when no travel guides existed, the visitor’s manual was the Homeric Odyssey.
-Holding a copy in their hands, they were searching for the places in which the most emblematic episodes of the epic took place.
-The beach of Paleokastritsa may not have gained so much fame, if historians had not suggested that this might be the place where Ulysses and his washed-up sailors were rescued by Nausicaa, daughter of the island’s king.
-This desire to revive inspiring myths keeps bringing travelers to the island even in our days.
+In Corfu, during a time when travel guides were non-existent, the visitor's manual was the Homeric Odyssey.
+Armed with a copy, travelers sought out the locations where the most iconic episodes of the epic unfolded.
+The beach of Paleokastritsa, for instance, might not have gained as much renown if historians hadn't suggested it as the possible site where Ulysses and his shipwrecked crew were rescued by Nausicaa, the daughter of the island's king.
+This enduring desire to breathe life into inspiring myths continues to draw travelers to the island even in our contemporary era.

 The Achilleion Palace, Corfu island, Greece